-We believe that our existing cash, cash equivalents, and restricted cash as of March 31, 2024, together with proceeds from the Private Placement, will support development of Descartes-08 in MG, specifically supporting anticipated manufacturing costs associated with a Phase 3 clinical trial and early commercial activities in preparation for a potential launch.
+We believe that our existing cash, cash equivalents, and restricted cash as of June 30, 2024, combined with net proceeds from the Private Placement received subsequent to June 30, 2024, will support development of Descartes-08 in MG, specifically supporting anticipated manufacturing costs associated with a Phase 3 clinical trial and early commercial activities in preparation for a potential launch.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.